Moddable-OpenSource/moddable/documentation/xs/xsbug.md

 To edit a breakpoint, tap the breakpoint's arrow in the File Pane to display the editor.

 ![](../assets/xsbug/breakpoint-editor.png)

+Breakpoints may be moved by dragging the breakpoint's arrow up and down.

+Breakpoints may be deleted by dragging the breakpoint's arrow to the left.

 ## Preferences Pane